 - API 5L (line pipes for midstream oil & gas)

 A flange is a ring of steel that connects two pipes together.
 Flanging, as a method, is one of the most widely used methods to join pipes, after welding.
 In addition, flanges are used as a breakup connection, when a pipe system requires inspection and maintenance.
-Any flanged connection/joint is always composed of two flanges, a gasket, and nuts & bolts, to ensure there is sealed the connection.
+Any flanged connection/joint is always composed of two flanges, a gasket, and nuts & bolts, to ensure there is a sealed connection.

 Type of Flanges

 The most commonly used flanges in the petroleum industry are:

 |Lap Joint Flange is mainly used where regular disassembling is required, as well as when there is a limit on space.
 As a result of lack of contact with fluids, low carbon steel materials can be used.

 |SlipOn Flange is most suitable for low pressure and low-temperature applications|

 |Welded Neck Flange is used in several applications, high-pressure extreme temperatures (including sub-zero).
 When compared to other flanges, welding neck flanges cost more and bulky.|